 The narrative poems imitated some features of the Sanskrit Mahakavya but were modelled on the Sanskrit Puranas.
 They absorbed a mass of local folk-lore and legend.
 They are the best guides that describe the social condition of Bengal prior to the nineteenth century.
 Manasa, Chandi and Dharma and other laukik deities were worshipped by the lower classes.
 However in course of time they gained followers in the upper ranks of society.

 The literature had a strong religious, sectarian, character and was designed to spread the doctrines of particular sects.
 The Vaishnavas of Bengal carried on the tradition of active propaganda and wrote about their own deities, saints, aesthetics and theology.
 The literature of the laukik cults was concerned with the description of their own ritual and with the glorification of their own saints and deities.

 Minanath, Goraksanath, and Haripa were the principal saints of the Nath cult.
 They were represented as omniscient and omnipresent.
 They were endowed with occult powers.
 The laukik deities were represented as rewarding with prosperity the men and women.
 Manasa poems speak of Goddess Manasa.
 In the Chandi poems Goddess Chandi rewarded her disiciple Kalketu and punished Dhanapati who worshipped a rival deity.
 The poems that glorified them are called Vijay Kavya or victory poems.
 The victory these deities gained was twofold: over a disobedient human and over a rival deity worshipped by that person.

 Bengali poems were meant to be sung before nineteenth century.
 The Vaishnava Padavali was sung according to the regular musical modes.
 Long poems were composed as palas for semi-musical and semi-dramatic performance.
 The words were conveyed in recitative music interspersed with dramatic and dancing movements.
-They were accompanied by musical instruments such as the mridanga
+They were accompanied by musical instruments such as the mridanga and the manjira.